On a Merton Problem with Irreversible Healthcare Investment

 \section{Introduction}

 It has been recognized that expenditures on medical services, annual physical exams, and exercise can be viewed as investments in health capital and analyzed using the tools of capital theory.
 This approach has enabled economists to derive propositions about the pattern of healthcare spending over an individual's lifetime and to describe the behavior of health capital over the life cycle.
-For example, a demand-for-health model developed by \cite{grossman1972concept} extended the human capital theory by explicitly incorporating health and recognizing that there are both consumption and investment motives for investing in health.
-The basic features of the model are (1) that health can be viewed as a durable capital stock that produces an output of healthy time, (2) that individuals inherit an initial stock of health that depreciates with age, (3) that the stock of health can be increased by investment, and (4) that the individual demands health (a) for its utility enhancing effects (the consumption motive), and (b) for its effect on the amount of healthy time (the investments motive).
+For example, the demand-for-health model developed by \cite{grossman1972concept} extends human capital theory by explicitly incorporating health and recognizing that there are both consumption and investment motives for investing in health.
+The basic features of the model are (1) that health can be viewed as a durable capital stock that produces an output of healthy time, (2) that individuals inherit an initial stock of health that depreciates with age, (3) that the stock of health can be increased by investment, and (4) that the individual demands health (a) for its utility-enhancing effects (the consumption motive), and (b) for its effect on the amount of healthy time (the investment motive).

-Based on aforementioned standard model assumptions, various health economists have enhanced the Grossman's dynamic health investment model.
-These enhancements address, for example, the introduction of uncertainty into the theoretical model (see, e.g., \cite{cropper1977health}, \cite{ehrlich2000uncertain} and \cite{bolin2020consumption}) or the distribution of health within the family (see \cite{jacobson2000family} and \cite{bolin2001family}, among many others).
+Based on the aforementioned standard model assumptions, various health economists have extended Grossman's dynamic health investment model.
+These extensions address, for example, the introduction of uncertainty into the theoretical model (see, e.g., \cite{bolin2020consumption}, \cite{cropper1977health}, and \cite{ehrlich2000uncertain}) or the distribution of health within the family (see \cite{bolin2001family} and \cite{jacobson2000family}, among many others).